HTarzwell/downTime/README.md

 Started the exciting process of debugging my change-password and sign-in, which initially seemed to be an issue of user data storage, meaning the problem was most likely to be on the back end, which was where I decided to begin my investigation.

+Unfortunately my hypothesis proved to be untrue, as the issue was entirely with the front end after all: a format change removing the store.user.token requirement and my own HTML form fields.
+All was resolved, but noon had already passed.